commontoolsinc/tutorials/state.md

     10 + Math.floor((dex - 10) / 2);
 ```

 We can't just pass our `dex` variable into this function since `dex` isn't a regular `number` (it's a `Cell`).
 This is the magic of `lift`.
-It takes in the regular function and returns you a new function that can take in matching reactive components as parameters.
+It takes in the regular function and returns a new function that can take in matching reactive components as parameters.

 We create the lifted function with the following code:
 ```{code-block} typescript